jnlandu/nextjs-chatbot/README.md

-# A Chatbot build with NextJs, Groq, FASTApi, Astra DB, Langchain and Huggingface.
+# A Chatbot build with NextJs, Groq, FASTApi, Astra DB, Langchain and Hugging Face.

 ## Getting Started with Vercel